ThreeTen/threetenbp/README.md

 ## ThreeTen backport project
-JSR-310 provides a new date and time library for JDK 8.
+JSR-310 provides a new date and time library for Java SE 8.
-This project is the backport to JDK 7.
+This project is the backport to Java SE 7.

 The backport is NOT an implementation of JSR-310, as that would require jumping through lots of unnecessary hoops.
-Instead, this is a simple backport intended to allow users to quickly use the JSR-310 API on JDK 7.
+Instead, this is a simple backport intended to allow users to quickly use the JSR-310 API on Java SE 7.
 The backport should be referred to using the "ThreeTen" name.

 Active development on JSR-310 is at [OpenJDK](http://openjdk.java.net/):